Learn more about our services and COVID-19 under New and Upcoming Events

 Choosing to make additional deposits:

-- Scheduled to store additional samples
+- Call to store additional samples (additional cost required)

 - Number of vials created from each visit depends on volume of the ejaculate

-An EXIT blood draw is required 6 months after the last deposit.
-(Cost not included in the initial fees)
+An EXIT blood draw is required 6 months after the last deposit (cost not included in the initial fees).

 How do I get started?